isaacfungg/obsidian/Mortgage Broker Course/Review Mistakes.md

 #### Lesson 7
-`Under-secured`: The lender's mortgage security isn't enough to cover what's owed `Equitable Mortgage`: Not fully registered but still recognized in equity as a mortgage `Tender`: A proper offer to pay what's owed under the contract `Order Absolute`: The final court order before the lender gets full legal right over the property `Indemnity Clause (Extra penalty interest)`: Unenforceable under s.8 Interest Act `Option to Purchase`: Always a clog on redemption `Collateral Advantage`: Enforceable only if it's an independent bargain `Sales Clause`: Enforceable, lets lender call mortgage due if property sold **Foreclosure (Order absolute)**
+`Under-secured`: The lender's mortgage security isn't enough to cover what's owed `Equitable Mortgage`: Not fully registered but still recognized in equity as a mortgage.
+Transfer of equity in property as security for a debt
+`Tender`: A proper offer to pay what's owed under the contract `Order Absolute`: The final court order before the lender gets full legal right over the property `Indemnity Clause (Extra penalty interest)`: Unenforceable under s.8 Interest Act `Option to Purchase`: Always a clog on redemption `Collateral Advantage`: Enforceable only if it's an independent bargain `Sales Clause`: Enforceable, lets lender call mortgage due if property sold `Agreement for sale`: A contract by which the owner of land agrees to sell land to another purchaser `Guarantor`: Someone who becomes contingently or secondarily liable for another's debt

+**Foreclosure (Order absolute)**
 * You get to keep and sell the property
 * If the property is worth more then you don't need to return the extra to the borrower